ManolisCh/jaguar/README.md

 jaguar
 ======

-IRLab code for the Dr. Robot Jaguar platform
+ERL drivers for the Dr. Robot Jaguar platform